Installation troubleshooting

 2. Storage Component Issues:

 Another potential issue could arise if the storage component encounters problems, leading to its unavailability.
-This can result in delayed results and potential data loss.
+This can result in delays and potential data loss.
 If you encounter such issues, please investigate the status of the storage component for resolution.